-The maximum penalty for hit and run is 6 months imprisonment, whether you scratch a car in a car park, or leave someone seriously injured at the roadside.
+- The maximum penalty for hit and run is six months’ imprisonment, whether you scratch a car in a car park, or leave someone seriously injured at the roadside.

-Following Cycling UK’s campaigning, the Westminister Government promised to carry out a full review of road traffic offences and penalties in 2014, but we’re still waiting.
+Following Cycling UK’s campaigning, the Westminster Government promised to carry out a full review of road traffic offences and penalties in 2014, but we’re still waiting.

-Now, Cycling UK’s report, Five Flaws: Failing Laws, which is supported by British Cycling, Living Streets, Road Danger Reduction Forum and RoadPeace, has identified five failing laws which could be fixed via amendments to the Police, Crime, Sentencing and Courts Bill currently passing through Parliament:
+Cycling UK’s report, Five Flaws: Failing Laws, identifies five failing laws which could be fixed via amendments to the Police, Crime, Sentencing and Courts Bill currently passing through Parliament: